On the Nature of Attention Sink that Shapes Decoding Strategy in Omni-LLMs: Experiments

 \subsection{Experimental Results}

-\subpara{Results on AV-LLMs.} \cref{tab:outro_avllm} reports results on AV-LLMs.
+\subpara{Results.} \cref{tab:outro_avllm} reports results on seven video QA.
 Across Qwen2.5-Omni and video-SALMONN2\texttt{+}, OutRo consistently improves performance over base models on both audio-visual and visual-only QA benchmarks.
 For Qwen2.5-Omni$_{7\mathrm{B}}$, OutRo achieves the largest gain on AVHBench (\texttt{+}2.18), which explicitly evaluates audio-visual hallucination.
 Consistent improvements are observed on OmniBench and AVUT.
 Similarly, Qwen2.5-Omni$_{3\mathrm{B}}$ benefits from gains across all audio-visual benchmarks.
 For video-SALMONN2\texttt{+}, OutRo improves performance across most settings, including both audio-visual and visual-only benchmarks.
 Importantly, these consistent gains across video benchmarks demonstrate that OutRo remains effective under complex cross-modal interactions.

-\subpara{Results on VLMs.} \cref{tab:outro_vlm} also reports results on visual-only LLMs.
-Across Qwen2.5-VL, Qwen3-VL, and VideoLLaMA3, OutRo improves performance on visual-only QA benchmarks.
-For example, Qwen3-VL achieves a gain of \texttt{+}0.89 on VideoMME, and VideoLLaMA3 improves by \texttt{+}1.47 on VideoHolmes.
-These results demonstrate that OutRo generalises robustly across diverse VLMs, regardless of modality composition, and improves visual reasoning performance.